Introduction

 9.Reliability in Power Supply

-Our deployment of the transformers facility will increase power supply reliability as it ensures a steady and stable electrical distribution network.
-Power disturbances and failures can be prevented to a large extend with the help of transformers in the system.
+Deploying transformers will increase power supply reliability by ensuring a steady and stable electrical distribution network.
+Transformers in the system help prevent power disturbances and failures to a large extent.

 10.Integration with Smart Grids